The Komets rose to the top of the CHL with a steadfast refusal to yield leads once a game reached the third period.

-Smith beat Komets goalie Gerry Festa with 5:26 to play and Courtney with 4:26 left, and then Courtney and Sebastien Thinel scored in the shootout to close the deal for the Mavericks (19-13-3).
+Smith beat Komets goalie Gerry Festa with 5:26 to play and Courtney scored with 4:26 left, and then Courtney and Sebastien Thinel scored in the shootout to close the deal for the Mavericks (19-13-3).

-It was the the Komets’ third loss in as many games this weekend after reaching the All-Star break last week with the CHL’s best record.
+It was the Komets’ third loss in as many games this weekend after reaching the All-Star break last week with the CHL’s best record.

 The Komets still lead the Turner Conference by three points.

 Colin Chaulk had a goal and assist on nine shots for the Komets (22-11-2), and Jamie Milam and Bobby Chaumont scored in the last two minutes of the second period to send the Komets to the second intermission with a 3-1 advantage.